Sand mining plans littered with red flags

 Huixin Trading is majority (60%) owned by Song Zhaojun, the same Song Shaojun who is a shareholder in Niugini Resources & Investments Pte Ltd which owns Niugini Sands.

-Are the mysterious companies WWTEG (1973) and Xin Hui Investments referred to by Niugini Sands as its part owners, really Worldwide Techno Equipment Group and Huixin International Trading?
+Are the companies WWTEG (1973) and Xin Hui Investments referred to by Niugini Sands as its part owners, actually Worldwide Techno Equipment Group and Huixin International Trading?

-Either way, the lack of honest and clear disclosure of its ownership and corporate network are further red flags that MRA should be taking heed of.
+Either way, the lack of clear disclosure of its ownership and corporate network are another warning sign that MRA should be taking heed of.

-In our earlier report, PNGi revealed Derrick Ong’s curious claim to be an Honorary Consul for PNG.
+In our earlier report, PNGi revealed Derrick Ong’s position as an Honorary Consul for PNG.
 We have now received further information about his appointment to the diplomatic corps.

 In 2017, the Philippines Embassy in Singapore was greeting Derrick Ong as Honorary Consul to Papua New Guinea and a sign outside the Powerplus headquarters in Singapore announced its dual role as company head office and Papua New Guinea Consulate.

-This seemed mildly ridiculous; why would the PNG government appoint a foreign businessman as an Honorary Consul in Singapore and use his company HQ as an official consulate when it already had a duly appointed High Commissioner and High Commission office just across town?
+This seemed rather unusual; why would the PNG government appoint a foreign businessman as an Honorary Consul in Singapore and use his company HQ as an official consulate when it already had a duly appointed High Commissioner and High Commission office just across town?

-The whole set up seemed to be a fraud when, in January 2019, Foreign Minister Rimbink Pato categorically denied that anyone had been appointed as consul-general and said that Singapore law did not permit such an appointment.
+The whole set up was thrown into further confusion when, in January 2019, Foreign Minister Rimbink Pato categorically denied that anyone had been appointed as consul-general and said that Singapore law did not permit such an appointment.
 Instead, “PNG has a formal high commission office established and functioning” said Pato.

 Strange then that it appears it was Rimbink Pato himself who appointed Derrick Ong as Honorary Consul General in March 2017.